-- Strategic planning is not linear, but a complex and iterative process influenced by interest groups often with often conflicting interests and different agendas; it is therefore important to look for 'windows of opportunity' to initiate SEA during cycles of the decision-making process; - Relationships between alternative options and environmental and social effects are often indirect; so, they need to be framed in terms relevant to all stakeholders (e.g. politicians, government agencies and interest groups).
-One way of doing this is by linking environmental and social effects to policy priorities; - Strategic issues cannot be tackled by a one-off analysis; they need an adaptive and sustained approach as strategies and policymaking take shape and are implemented; and - The value of SEA in strategic planning depends greatly on capacity within the responsible authorities to maintain the process and act on the results, and - The success of an SEA depends upon its effective implementation which will require preparation of a strategic environmental and social management plan (SESMP see Chapter 3, section 3.5).
+- Strategic planning is not linear, but a complex and iterative process influenced by interest groups often with often conflicting interests and different agendas; it is therefore important to look for 'windows of opportunity' to initiate SEA during cycles of the decision-making process and to influence and inform PPP development and decision-making.
+SEA needs to be flexible and responsive to these opportunities; - Relationships between alternative options and environmental and social effects are often indirect; so, they need to be framed in terms relevant to all stakeholders (e.g. politicians, government agencies and interest groups).
+One way of doing this is by linking environmental and social effects to policy priorities; - Strategic issues cannot be tackled by a one-off analysis; they need an adaptive and sustained approach as strategies and policymaking take shape and are implemented; and - The value of SEA in strategic planning depends greatly on capacity within the responsible authorities to maintain the process and act on the results, and willingness to engage with the process; and - The success of an SEA depends upon its effective implementation which will require preparation of a strategic environmental and social management plan (SESMP see Chapter 3, section 3.5).